WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: : Design and implementation

-\textit{Setting \romI} utilizes the training graph $\mathbf{G}$ as the trigger graph $\mathbf{T}$, which requires $\mathbf{G}$ to be large enough to contain enough edges that satisfy conditions~\ref{cond1} and ~\ref{cond2}.
-However, in real-world scenarios, $\textbf{G}$ may be too small to contain enough edges that satisfy these conditions.
-In this case, the owner has to generate a graph to serve as the trigger graph.
-The key distinction between \textit{Setting \romI} and \textit{Setting \romII} lies in the generation of $\mathbf{T}$, while other components remain unchanged.

-\textbf{Using the Generated Graph as the Trigger Graph.} The trigger graph topology can be generated using the Erdos-Renyi (ER) model~\cite{zhao2021watermarking} or borrowed from a real graph for better concealment.
-We adopt the topology of {\tt PubMed}\cite{yang2016revisiting} as the trigger graph structure in this work.
-The initial node features are randomly sampled from a Gaussian distribution, with feature dimensions matching those of the training graph.
-These features are then updated to satisfy the following objectives:
+\textbf{Embed watermarks in the setting that the training graph is missing} \textit{(S.T.M.)}: If the original model has been transferred to another entity, the new owner has the original model only without the training graph.
+Lacking the training graph, the owner has to generate a graph as the trigger graph.
+The initial node features of the trigger graph are randomly sampled from a Gaussian distribution, with feature dimensions matching the model input channels.
+The topology can be generated randomly or from a real graph for better concealment.
+The node features are then updated for the following objective:

-$\mathbf{v}$ is $\mathcal{F}_{L\!D\!D\!E}(\mathcal{M}_o(\mathbf{T}),\mathbf{T.X},\mathbf{T.E})$, which minimizes the absolute value of LDDE values across all edges.
-The second term imposes a penalty to prevent node feature distances from approaching the boundaries of the cosine similarity range $[-1, +1]$.
-This is because when the node feature distance approaches the cosine similarity boundary, it becomes difficult to flip the signs of the LDDE values, even if the values are close to zero. $\lambda_1$ is a regularization coefficient, which is 1e-4 in this work.
-After completion of the updates, we applied Node2Vec~\cite{grover2016node2vec} and DBSCAN~\cite{schubert2017dbscan} to identify edges that meet the condition~\ref{cond1} due to the absence of labels.
-Subsequently, we select $N_w$ edges that meet condition~\ref{cond2}.
+$\mathbf{v}$ denotes all LDDE values of the trigger graph $\mathbf{T}$, which is $\mathbf{v}=[\mathcal{F}_{L\!D\!D\!E}(e_i)]_{i=1}^n \ \text{with} \ \{e_1,e_2,...,e_n \in \mathbf{E_T}\}$. $\mathcal{D}(\mathbf{x}_u,\mathbf{x}_v)$ denotes all cosine similarity between every connected node pairs. $||\!\cdot\!||$ is the L1 norm.
+The first term forces all LDDE values close to zero for the condition~\ref{cond2}.
+The second term imposes a penalty to prevent node feature distances from approaching the boundaries of the cosine similarity range $[-1,+1]$.
+When the node feature distance nears the cosine similarity boundary, it becomes challenging to flip the signs of the LDDE values, even they are close to zero. $\lambda_1$ is a regularization coefficient.
+Once the update completes, we applied Node2Vec~\cite{grover2016node2vec} and DBSCAN~\cite{schubert2017dbscan} to identify edges that meet the condition~\ref{cond1} due to the absence of labels.
+Subsequently, we select $N_w$ edges that meet condition~\ref{cond2} and mark them as $\mathbf{k}$. $\mathbf{k}$ is a subset of the edges of the trigger graph $\mathbf{k} \subseteq \mathbf{E_T}$.

-\textit{Setting \romII} is suitable for scenarios where the training graph $\mathbf{G}$ is small.
-Compared to \textit{Setting \romI}, it imposes a smaller impact on the fidelity of the model.
-However, since \textit{Setting \romII} relies on a generated trigger graph $\mathbf{T}$ rather than the original training graph, it makes the watermarked model $\mathcal{M}_w$ not robust against model extraction attacks.